bioe131/lab_8_fa24/README.md

 ### 2.3.
 System dependencies
 Install wget (if not already installed), apache2, samtools, and tabix.

-wget is a tool for retrieving files over widely-used Internet protocols.
+wget is a tool for retrieving files over widely-used Internet protocols like HTTP and FTP.

 apache2 allows you to run a web server on your machine.